Killing of Latasha Harlins: Judge Joyce Karlin Fahey

 Karlin became the target of protests and an unsuccessful recall campaign.
-Denise Harlins, the maternal aunt of Latasha Harlins, led protests outside Karlin's home and the Compton courthouse.
-Protesters noted that a week after the death of Latasha Harlins, a Glendale man received a more severe sentence than Du for kicking a dog.
+Denise Harlins, Latasha's maternal aunt, led protests outside Karlin's home and the Compton courthouse.
+Protesters noted that a week after the killing, a Glendale man received a more severe sentence than Du for kicking a dog.
 After the Los Angeles Times endorsed one of her opponents in her re-election campaign, she wrote a letter to the newspaper, saying "[I]f judges have to look over their shoulders as they decide a case; if they have to test the political winds in order to arrive at a politically correct verdict—then the judicial system and the freedoms it guarantees will be destroyed."
 The Harlins family held vigils outside the Du residence every year on the anniversary of her sentencing.

 Denise Harlins interrupted an awards ceremony at the Biltmore Hotel for Du defense attorney Charles Lloyd.
 Karlin and Du's son also attended that ceremony.
 "All you people sitting, applauding over a child killer," Harlins yelled.
 "Latasha was defenseless.
 She didn't do nothing!"
 After Denise Harlins was removed from the ballroom, Karlin gave a speech, stating "There are those in the community who demand that we define justice by what is politically correct.
 I think that we must unanimously reject such demands ...
 What's politically correct today may not be politically correct tomorrow or the next day.
 But what is justice today is justice always. ...
 I for one am sick and tired of less than five percent of this community trying to tell the rest of us what to do, what to think, and what to say."

 Karlin was re-elected to the Superior Court bench by a reduced margin from previous elections.
 She then moved to Juvenile Dependency Court, a transfer she had requested before the Du case.
 "I have been honored to spend the last 20 years serving the public but now I want to devote time to my family," Karlin wrote.
 Karlin resigned from the bench in 1997.
 Upon hearing of retirement, Denise Harlins stated, "I'm glad to hear that she's removed herself from the bench and that she's retired.
 But she didn't belong [on the bench] anyway."
 Since retiring from the bench Karlin has used her husband's surname Fahey.